deepgram/web-next/content/blog/posts/deepgram-hackathon-recap/index.md

 ---
 title: "A Deepgram Hackathon Recap: What makes a good submission?"
-description: The Deepgram + Dev.to hackathon was an opportunity to build with Deepgram or share your coolest ideas, and we got some great ones.
-Check out what made them stand out.
+description: "The Deepgram + Dev.to hackathon was an opportunity to build with Deepgram or share your coolest ideas, and we got some great ones.
+Check out what made them stand out."
 date: 2022-05-10
 cover: https://res.cloudinary.com/deepgram/image/upload/v1652193528/blog/2022/05/deepgram-hackathon-recap/Devto-Hackathon-Winners%402x.jpg
 authors: